salil-sudo/dotfiles/README.md

 - Zathura in night mode uses pywal.
 - Rofi also uses pywal.
 So you better be ready with some nice wallpapers.
 - My i3 has mouse mode.
 The mouse pointer can be controlled by keyboard.
 I never use it but I found code snippet internet and thought of hoarding it.

+My suckless terminal, ranger, dunst and zathura configs are based on [Luke Smith's](https://github.com/LukeSmithxyz) config files.
+I have modified them a bit to my own taste.